gamedevpl/www.gamedev.pl/games/nukes/codegen/README.md

 ### Anthropic Claude
 Activated with the `--anthropic` flag.
 Uses Anthropic's Claude model for code generation.

+### Vertex AI Monkey Patch

+The Codegen tool includes a monkey patch for the Vertex AI library to enable the use of the `tool_config` parameter.
+This patch is necessary because the official Vertex AI Node.js client library does not yet support the `tool_config` parameter, which is required for function calling.

+The patch is applied at runtime and modifies the `generateContent` function of the Vertex AI library to include the `tool_config` parameter in the request.
+This allows the Codegen tool to use function calling with Vertex AI, similar to how it works with other AI models.

 ## File Operations

 The codegen tool can perform various file operations based on the provided flags: